Mike Oberst: History

 Mike Oberst was born in Cincinnati, Ohio, where he started taking piano lessons at the age of four.
 At 13, he learned a few guitar chords from his father and within a year he began performing with friends with whom he later formed local punk rock bands Disarm and The Resurgence.

 Oberst's musical interest shifted to folk music when he joined the Cincinnati Caledonian Bagpipe and Drum Corps from ages 17 to 22.
 At 23, he joined The Blue Rock Boys, an Irish Traditional Folk band, and began touring for the first time.

 Oberst went solo in 2007, performing locally and abroad.
 He became fascinated with the banjo and American folk music, especially in the style of Woody Guthrie, Lead Belly, Pete Seeger and other Depression-era artists.
 During this period, Oberst met guitarist Sean Geil, who shared his musical interests.
 Together, they recruited Jason Soudrette and formed The Tillers, with Soudrette playing upright bass.
 In 2008, the band released its debut album, Ludlow Street Rag.

 The Tillers quickly became popular on the local and regional folk music scene, and enjoyed a sudden boost in popularity in 2009 when they appeared in the documentary American Character Along Highway 50 on the USA Network, with segments also airing on NBC's nightly newscasts.
 Hosted by NBC news anchor Tom Brokaw, the program explored the lives of people who live along U.S. Route 50, which stretches from Maryland to California.
 The Tillers appeared in the program because their song "There is a Road (Route 50)" was used in the soundtrack.
 Oberst's inspiration came from the iconic highway which passed through the neighborhood where he grew up in Cincinnati.

 Over the next three years, The Tillers toured almost nonstop but also found time to record and release three albums: By The Signs (2010), Wild Hog in the Woods (2011) and Farewell to the Historic Southgate House (2012).
-Their critically acclaimed Hand On The Plow was released in 2013, followed by their eponymous album The Tillers in 2018.
+Their critically acclaimed Hand On The Plow was released in 2013.